MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 ## Working with variables

-Variables add a layer of indirection to your pipeline definition.
+Variables add a layer of indirection to your pipeline.
-Almost any place where a pipeline definition requires a text string or a number, you can use a variable instead of hard-coding a value.
+Almost any place where a pipeline requires a text string or a number, you can use a variable instead of hard-coding a value.
 The system will replace the variable with its current value during the pipeline's execution.

 Variable names consist of letters, numbers, `.`, and `_` characters.